Judy Lev | Author

 at

-Pa’amon, a space for cultural events and workshops in Florentine, TEL AVIV
+Pa’amon, a space for cultural events and workshops in Tel Aviv, invites you to

 Judy Lev is the name chosen by writer Judy Labensohn in 2022, before the publication of her first book, Our Names Do Not Appear, a memoir (Lioness Books, 2023).
 Lev’s second book, Bethlehem Road: stories of immigration and exile, will launch on October 21, 2025 with She Writes Press, distribution by Simon & Schuster.
 Since the 1990’s Judy has been a forerunner of promoting informal creative writing classes in English in Israel.
 She founded The Writing Gym and The Writing Pad from 2002-2019 in Jerusalem, Moshav Beit Zayit and Tel Aviv.